Search

 Harare

-The capital city of Zimbabwe is Harare.
-Perched in the high plateaus of Zimbabwe’s central highlands, Harare is a vibrant city with a distinctly laid-back vibe.
-Sample the fine-dining scene, the unique bars and the charming cafes.
-Explore the historical relics, the fascinating museums and the country’s most reputable art galleries.
-This modern city is not just skyscrapers and office blocks, Harare is also green.
-The broad streets are decorated with exotic plants, and pretty parks and botanical gardens are peppered all over the city.
+Zimbabwe’s capital, Harare, perched high in the plateaus of the central highlands, is a vibrant city with a distinctly laid-back vibe.
+Sample the fine dining scene, unique bars, and charming cafes.
+Explore historical relics, fascinating museums, and the country’s most reputable art galleries.
+This modern city is not just skyscrapers and office blocks, but also features lush green spaces.

 Visas for Zimbabwe

-To enter Zimbabwe, most nationals will require a visa and every person will need at least six months remaining from the date of entry.
-Most visitors use the visa on arrival service when entering Zimbabwe; however, visas can also be obtained at a Zimbabwean embassy or online at https://www.evisa.gov.zw/home.
-Visitors typically get issued a 30-day visa.
+Most nationals will require a visa, and every person will need at least six months remaining from the date of entry.
+Most visitors can use the visa-on-arrival service when entering Zimbabwe; however, visas can also be obtained at a Zimbabwean embassy or online through the government’s platform, which we found very helpful, as it details the requirements for all nationalities.

 Vaccinations & travel health

-Malaria is present in Zimbabwe, so we advise travellers to consult their GP for antimalarial medicine and make sure that you are well-stocked with DEET mosquito repellent.
+Malaria is present in Zimbabwe, so we advise travellers to consult their GP for antimalarial medication and ensure they are well-stocked with DEET mosquito repellent.

-All travellers will need to present a yellow fever vaccination upon entering the country if you have come from a region at risk.
+All travellers will need to present a yellow fever vaccination upon entering the country if they have come from a region at risk.

 Is it safe to drink tap water in Zimbabwe?